unisonweb/unison/unison-src/transcripts/hello.output.md

 This works for `ucm` blocks as well.

-Doing `unison:hide:all` hides the block altogether, both input and output - this is useful for doing behind-the-scenes control of `ucm`'s state.
+Doing `unison :hide:all` hides the block altogether, both input and output - this is useful for doing behind-the-scenes control of `ucm`'s state.

 ## Expecting failures